ArabesqueArabesque

 The Exorcism, Goya

-Probably the most violent piece of Scriabin’s entire output - a pianistic debauchery of accumulated ferocious sound.
+Probably the most violent piece of Scriabin’s entire output, a pianistic debauchery of accumulated ferocious sound.
 Despite the constant brutality and evilness, the piece is referred to as a “white mass purifying the spirits.”
-The work can be seen as an exorcism, a cleansing of demonic forces - though with an astonishing violence in the process.
+The work can be seen as an exorcism, a cleansing of demonic forces but with an astonishing violence in the process.
 The passionate mysticism has completely overtaken the music, leaving no trace of lyricism behind.

-The heavy, almost cluster-like sonorities anticipate the later violence of Prokofiev’s final Sonatas.
-After the cataclysmic climax, Scriabin wrote a now somewhat famous chord of 25 notes, like a bolt of lightning striking across the entire keyboard: the divine punishment!
-The music finally evaporates in a light breath—just like Scarbo in Ravel.
+The introduction, composed of heavy and almost cluster-like textures, anticipates the later violence of Prokofiev (Sonata No.6 : “con el pugno”).
+After the cataclysmic climax, Scriabin wrote a famous chord of 25 notes, like a bolt of lightning striking across the entire keyboard, maybe acting as the divine punishment or as the demon leaving the body of the exorcised.
+The music finally evaporates in a light breath, in the same maneer as the Scarbo of Ravel.

 Alexander Scriabin Full Playlists